Fidelity Life Insurance Review

 Fidelity's Financial Strength and Ratings

 Fidelity Life has an A– rating from A.M.
-Best, which is one of the most trustworthy and widely recognized credit rating agencies in the world.
+Best (1), which is one of the most trustworthy and widely recognized credit rating agencies in the world.
 It is an excellent rating which indicates the company’s ability to meet its obligations.

-Fidelity Life has $128 million in statutory capital and surplus and has assets worth over $400 million.
-The company has issued life insurance policies worth $31 billion and ranks among the top 10% of the US life insurance industry in terms of risk-based capital ratio.
+Fidelity Life has $122 million in statutory capital and surplus and has assets worth over $400 million.
+The company has issued life insurance policies worth $32 billion and ranks among the top 10% of the US life insurance industry in terms of risk-based capital ratio(2).

 The impressive numbers aside, the financial strength of Fidelity Life can be gauged from the fact that the company managed to maintain a robust growth rate and increase its assets by 100% in 1929 – when the country’s economy was devastated by the Great Depression.

-It is undoubtedly a testament to the company’s strong fundamentals, pragmatic approach towards investing, and unflinching focus on long-term growth.
+It is undoubtedly a testament to the company’s strong fundamentals and pragmatic approach towards investing.

 Fidelity's Life Insurance Products